CatalystCode/spk/tests/README.md

 `infra-validations.sh`

-- This file orchestrates infrastructure scenarios and is design to fail on first error.
+- This file orchestrates infrastructure scenarios and is designed to fail on first error.

 # Scenarios Exercised So Far